-- Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons (A1, B1) -August 1, 2017 - Pre-Audit Questionnaire/Adult Prisons & Jails - Interviews: - o Security Staff Who Acted As First Responder - Non-Security Staff Who Acted As First Responder - Inmate Who Reported Sexual Abuse-0

-(A)Interviews with staff and staff training indicated when staff learn of an allegation that an inmate is sexually abused, the first security staff to respond separates the victim and abuser; preserves and protects the crime scene; and if the incident occurred within the appropriate period for the collection of physical evidence, they will request that the alleged victim not take actions that could destroy physical evidence; to include washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.

-(B)According to non-security staff, if they are the first responder they will request that the alleged victim not take any actions that could destroy physical evidence, and notify security staff.
+- 1. Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons (A1, B1) (August 1, 2017) - 2.
+Pre-Audit Questionnaire/Adult Prisons & Jails - 3.
+Interviews: - a.
+Security staff who acted as first responder - b.
+Non-security staff who acted as first responder - c.
+Inmate who reported sexual abuse-0 - A. Interviews with staff and staff training indicated that when staff learn of an allegation that an inmate is sexually abused, the first security staff to respond separates the victim and abuser; preserves and protects the crime scene; and if the incident occurred within the appropriate period for the collection of physical evidence, they will request that the alleged victim not take actions that could destroy physical evidence; to include washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating. - B. According to non-security staff, if they are the first responder, they will request that the alleged victim not take any actions that could destroy physical evidence, and notify security staff.